Aqueous Coating (AQ):

 Barcode:

-A series of vertical bars and spaces that represent any numerical series, most often a correct ZIP Code for the delivery address on a mailpiece.
+A series of vertical bars and spaces representing any numerical series, most often a correct ZIP Code for the delivery address on a mailpiece.
 The barcode facilitates automated processing by barcode readers and scanners.
-A barcode also can be used to convey information for Delivery Confirmation and Signature Confirmation services.
+A barcode can also convey information for Delivery Confirmation and Signature Confirmation services.
 Barcodes that may be used for postal processing are POSTNET and UCC/EAN Code 128.

 Batch:

-We have two different batch sizes 28" x 20" or 40" x 28".
-Jobs with the same type and quantity are collected on the same batch.
+We have two different batch sizes, 28" x 20" or 40" x 28".
+Jobs with the same type and quantity are collected in the same batch.
 For example, all business cards and postcards 4/1 1k are collected and printed on the same batch.

 Bindery:

-The finishing department, which performs operations on the printed product after it has been printed.
-The bindery operations are as follows: Folding, Binding, Stitching, Scoring, Perforation, Die Cutting, & Envelope Converting (currently done in house).
+The finishing department performs operations on the printed product after it has been printed.
+The bindery operations are as follows: Folding, Binding, Stitching, Scoring, Perforation, Die Cutting, and envelope Converting (currently done in-house).

 Binding:

-Different methods used to secure loose pages in a book is called binding.
+Binding is a different method used to secure loose pages in a book.
 Saddle stitch is an example of binding.

 Bleed:

-Bleed must extend past the cut-line and will be trimmed from the product during the final cutting phase.
+Bleed must extend past the cut line and be trimmed from the product during the final cutting phase.
 When the image is required to extend all the way to the edge, bleed is needed to preserve the finished look and the quality of the final product.

 Please keep all text at least 0.125" inside the cut-line.